 ITTIC received a grant from the Health Foundation of Western and Central New York in order to provide a 10-week psychoeducational support group for pregnant women and new mothers with opioid addiction.

-From August 2018-July 2019, ITTIC is parterning with the Cheektowaga Central School District to provide training, consultation and coaching in Trauma-Informed Educational Practices.
+ITTIC has an on-going partnership with the Cheektowaga Central School District to provide training, consultation and coaching in Trauma-Informed Educational Practices.